Kaukapakapa

 "Kaukapakapa" is a Māori name meaning "to swim with much splashing".

-The town is commonly known to the locals in its shortened form "Kaukap".
+The town is commonly known to the locals in its shortened form "Kaukap"; it is sometimes abbreviated to KKK.

+Geography

+Kaukapakapa is located in western Rodney at the navigable headlands of the Kaukapakapa River, which flows into the Kaipara River.
+The town is located near Helensville and the Kaipara Harbour.

 History

 European settlement of the area began in 1860, when the Government bought land from local Māori.
 A small number of settlers arrived from England and Scotland, and a Methodist church was built in 1872.
 A monthly boat service operated between Kaukapakapa and the northern Kaipara from 1863.
 The population of the area was 311 in 1881.
 The town developed split between the northern and southern banks of the river.
 Although roads connected the town to Riverhead, Tauhoa and Helensville by the early 1880s, they were of poor quality, and most access was by the river.
 The roads were still mostly unmetalled in 1920.

 The kauri timber industry was responsible for developing the area, with logs floated down the Kaukapakapa River to the Kaipara Harbour, where they were loaded onto ships for export.
 Kauri gum digging (beginning in 1873-74 and continuing until at least 1914) and flax processing (in the 1880s) were also significant early industries.
 A shipyard operated from 1864 and into the 1880s.

 The North Auckland railway line reached Kaukapakapa in 1889.
 A creamery was built next to the railway station to service the developing dairy industry.
+St Clement's Anglican Church was established at Kaukapakapa in 1919.

 In 2008 Genesis Energy proposed building a gas-fired power station called Rodney Power Station near Kaukapakapa.
 Despite local opposition, the project was granted resource consent in 2009.
 The project was abandoned in 2015.